 How to Improve Your Hand Range Skills

 - You don’t have to consider all possible holdings in detail.
-It’s often enough to know against how many hands you’re a massive favorite, against how many hands you’re a massive dog and against how many hands you’re roughly 50/50
+It’s enough to know against how many hands you’re a massive favorite versus how many hands you’re a massive dog and against how many hands you’re roughly 50/50

 - You don’t have to know exact probabilities.
 Rough numbers are enough

 - Ranges are usually quit robust.
 So even if you make some mistakes when assigning ranges it won't drastically change the result

 - Ranges can be used for virtually all decisions during poker hands.
 For example, bluffs: If you estimate that 60% of your opponent’s range cannot call a decent-sized bet (maybe because he has many busted draws in his range) a bluff is very profitable

 - Ranges require a lot of hard work.
 Professional players spend a lot of time training their ability to estimate ranges and percentages thus allowing them to use this knowledge and technique at the table

 The ability to accurately and quickly think in ranges is one of the hallmarks of good poker players -- not the ability to read souls like they do in the movies.
 Usually when you see a player making incredible calls or folds on TV, and the announcers attributing those actions to insane soul reads, you either witnessed a professional guy exerting great range-reading abilities or a clueless player getting lucky after a poor decision.
 It might look the same, but the professional will get it right so much more often than the clueless guy.
 Be that professional guy and learn how think in ranges!